Katherine Behar: Primaries

 Primaries (2008) is a three-channel video installation of three circular projections, each seven and a half feet tall.
 The circles rotate while gaining and losing momentum equal to the sounds of the fans of the motors.
 The projections are saturated in red, yellow, and blue, each with footage of a distorted figure that is edited to counteract the "gravity" of the rotations.

 Pipecleaner

 Pipecleaner (2007) is a cross-platform screensaver that shows a pole dancer invading the kitschy late-90s Microsoft screensaver "3D Pipes."
 The dancer wears a dress made of cleaning gloves and attempts to climb, polish, and clean the pipes while her actions are constantly overwritten by the growing pipe maze.
 Behar compares the maintenance work of the pipe cleaning pole dancer to the maintenance work that screensaver software does to keep screens in good condition.
 She suggests Pipecleaner is an example of nonanthropocentric art because unlike most art, screensavers serve machines and are not intended for humans to look at.

-(de)bugging Loop(de)Loop

-(de)bugging Loop(de)Loop (2006) is the first installment of a series in which Behar performs computer bugs.
-The video features repeated logical errors of computer viruses, preventing a computer program from running to completion.
-The DVD explores the infinite loop through five short video loops using a hula hoop and VHS video tape, each between 16 and 28 seconds.